 After plans for an Asia trip fell apart this summer, I booked a last-minute trip to Maui.
 I wanted to go some place warm, peaceful, and serene.
-Since my sister was headed to Maui with her husband and toddler, my family decided to join them and I booked two rooms at the Hyatt Regency Maui.
+My sister was headed to Maui with her husband and toddler.
+My family decided to join them, so I booked two rooms at the Hyatt Regency Maui.
 At the time, the hotel was undergoing renovations in its Atrium tower, with significant noise throughout the property.

 - Hyatt Regency Maui Restaurants: Swan Court, Umalu, Japengo, Regency Club Lounge, Starbucks

 - Maui Activities: Parasailing, SNUBA Diving, Jet Skiing, Atlantis Submarine, & Hana

 I had a corporate upgrade from an issue at a previous hotel, which I decided to put to use.
 Because of the construction and the large number of Obstructed View rooms, the hotel was sold out of suites.
 However, I was upgraded to the Deluxe Oceanview rooms.
 These rooms were going for over $450 per night at the time, so it was a great value.